master-chief-dadbod/Local-lens-NWA/README.md

 ## Environment Variables

 The Express server expects a `DATABASE_URL` variable pointing to a PostgreSQL instance.

-Set this in a `.env` file or your host environment before starting the server.
+1. Copy `.env.example` to `.env`.
+2. Edit `.env` and provide the connection string for `DATABASE_URL`.
+3. Start the server with `npm start` or through your hosting provider.